header mobile logo

 • Patients in the EZH2 MT cohort had the following mutations: Y646X [S,H,C] (36%), Y646F (29%), Y646N (27%), A682G (11%), and A692V (2%)

-Selected inclusion criteria
+Selected inclusion criteria1:

-R/R FL after ≥2 systemic therapies1 ECOG PS 0-21
+• R/R FL after ≥2 systemic therapies

-Selected exclusion criteria2:
+Selected exclusion criteria3:

 • Noncutaneous malignancies other than B-cell lymphomas